-The error says this type ‘has infinite size’.
-The reason is the way we’ve defined List is with a variant that is recursive: it holds another value of itself directly.
-This means Rust can’t figure out how much space it needs in order to store a List value.
-Let’s break this down a bit: first let’s look at how Rust decides how much space it needs to store a value of a non-recursive type.
+The error shows this type “has infinite size.”
+The reason is that we’ve defined List with a variant that is recursive: it holds another value of itself directly.
+As a result, Rust can’t figure out how much space it needs to store a List value.
+Let’s break down why we get this error a bit: first, let’s look at how Rust decides how much space it needs to store a value of a non-recursive type.

 Computing the Size of a Non-Recursive Type

 Recall the Message enum we defined in Listing 6-2 when we discussed enum definitions in Chapter 6:

+confirm xref

 enum Message {